jjsemaan/balloon-popper/README.md

 * Scoring
   * A score counter is visible on the top menu.
   * Scores '+1', '-1' and '+2' are graphically overlaid on their designate balloons to enable informed decision making the the player.
-  * See below image of ballons and score counter.
+  * See below image of ballon score points.

   ![Balloon Scores](assets/images/balloon-scores.jpg)